Welcome

 inserted over it.
 Sping-loaded spindle locks look very similar when open (the upper and lower splines are aligned in the same manner), although the overall

 the top of the spindle.
-Click on the image to enlarge. |

 B) This